Intriguing Properties of Adversarial ML Attacks in the Problem Space [Extended Version]: DREBIN and models Implementation Details

 In \autoref{sec:experiments}, \autoref{fig:roc} reported the AUROC for the DREBIN classifier~\cite{Arp:Drebin} in SVM and Sec-SVM modes.
 The SVM mode has been evaluated using the \texttt{LinearSVC} class of scikit-learn~\cite{scikit-learn} that utilizes the LIBLINEAR library~\cite{fan2008liblinear}; as in the DREBIN paper~\cite{Arp:Drebin}, we use hyperparameter C=1.
 The performance degradation of the Sec-SVM compared to the baseline SVM shown in \autoref{fig:roc} is in part related to the defense itself (as detailed in~\cite{Battista:SecSVM}), and in part due to minor convergence issues (since our single-layer NN converges less effectively than the LIBLINEAR implementation of scikit-learn).
-We have verified with~\citet{Battista:SecSVM} the correctness of our Sec-SVM implementation and its performance, for the analysis performed in this work.
+We have verified with~\cite{Battista:SecSVM} the correctness of our Sec-SVM implementation and its performance, for the analysis performed in this work.
+Due to limitations of the developing libraries, in order to apply correctly adversarial training on LinearSVM we have re-implemented it using PyTorch as we could not rely on the sklearn implementation which would not grant access to the training epoch easily.
+As an implementation detail, we decided to not generate adversarial samples during the first epochs in order to facilitate the convergence of the model.
+In the context of hyperparameters have applied the same reasoning as SecSVM.